tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 curl http://example.com
 ```

 You should see all the code behind the site [example.com](http://example.com).
-The browser's job is to make that code visually readable. curl shows you what you're really retrieving.
+The browser's job is to make that code visually readable. curl shows you what you're actually retrieving.

 ## Requests and responses include headers too